 The throbbing above her temple returned.
 "Sorry for being such dreadful company," she mumbled, laying her sarcasm nice and thick.

-"I'm sure this won't be the worst of it," Deidara said, though she didn't quite understand his meaning.
-The pause stretched into a length of silence, each of them trying not to think of the other, but both hyper aware of their company anyway.
+"I'm sure this won't be the worst of it," Deidara said, though she didn't quite grasp his meaning.
+The pause stretched into a length of silence, each of them trying not to think of the other, but both nonetheless hyper aware of their company.

-A short, barrel-chested man slammed out, his mouth bobbing from under his reddened nose and white moustache.
+A short barrel-chested man slammed out, his mouth bobbing from under his reddened nose and white moustache.
 It was the Tsuchikage, talking with someone who looked like an advisor, being trailed by several ANBU.
 His hands were animated as he talked, pointing from person to person.
-"And make sure that border is as tight as this runt's girl's legs are loose!"
+"And make sure that border is as tight as this runts legs are loose!"

-"Tsuchikage-sama..." the apparent runt whined from behind a porcelain mask.
+"Tsuchikage-sama..." the apparent runt whined from behind his porcelain mask.